sameday-courier/woocommerce-plugin/readme.txt

 * `AWB Payment` = Determine who will pay for delivering this package.
 By default, the site owner
 * `Service` = A list of enabled services (refer to the `Enable services` section)
 * `Observation` = Any text that will be displayed on observation field in AWB
+* `Client Reference` = Set a unique reference for each AWB.
+This field can be associated with the id of the order.

 An parcel it's a package of the types predefined by Sameday (Envelope, Parcel, Large Parcel).
 Any AWB can have one or more parcels (default one).